-We will begin accepting applications for the inaugural OTD Class of 2021 on July 18, 2017 through OTCAS!
+We will begin accepting applications for the 2018-2019 Application Cycle in July 2018 through OTCAS!

 The Department of Occupational Therapy offers two avenues for admission into the entry-level Doctor of Occupational Therapy Degree (OTD) Program.